ChengHsiangLu/Myofibroblast/README.md

 writetable(cell2table(allbiotypes),'allbiotypes.txt','WriteVariableNames',0)
 ```

 I Formulated a spreadsheet by using "allbiotypes.txt" and "allbiotypescountspercents.txt" on Excel and add min, max, and average for each biotype.
 You can find my spreadsheet [here](/spreadsheet/Barret_Myofibroblast_TGFTNF_MASTER.xlsx).
+As you can see, protein_coding genes have the average of 98.65% among other biotypes, which is what we want.

 ![](/Pics/spreadsheet_allbiotypescountspercents.jpg)